Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

 We need to develop an educational system before developing education.
 For this, we need to know the education system, its importance, features, functions, and role precisely.

-The United Kingdom has a separate panel to develop monitoring helping the children to choose their careers.
+The United Kingdom has a separate panel to develop monitoring to help the children to choose their careers.

 They mostly granted the degree to those who have gotten their standard.
 Besides this, these countries allow individual facilities to teachers, researchers, scientists, and inventors.

-For example, who invent a new thing they give him prizes, name the designed object on his/her name.
+For example, they invent a new thing, give him prizes, and name the designed object on his/her name.

 The United States of America has categorized its education system into four parts: primary, secondary, bachelor, and professional degrees.

-One of the most striking features of the US higher education system is its flexibility, which is provided through the number and diversity of institution types it encompasses.
+One of the most striking features of the US higher education system is its flexibility, provided through the number and diversity of institution types it encompasses.

 This diversity offers students options to specialize in various academic disciplines and even gain employment training.

-They developed their system to attain 91% enrollment in the USA, and they have made themselves the superpower in the globe after developing their education system.
+They developed their system to attain 91% enrollment in the USA, and they have made themselves the superpower globally after developing their education system.